 - 2 tbsp butter

-Season the veal shanks generously on both sides with salt.
-Set aside while you prepare the aromatics.
+Season the veal shanks generously on both sides with salt; set aside.
 Peel and mince the garlic and shallot.
-Add to a Suvie pan with 1 tbsp olive oil in a Suvie pan.
+Transfer to a Suvie pan with 1 tbsp olive oil in a Suvie pan.
 Place pan in Suvie and broil for 10 minutes until softened and fragrant.

 2) Remove pan from Suvie, and whisk in tomato paste, red wine, and stock.

 Add the veal shanks to the pan and top with the fresh thyme sprigs.

-In another Suvie pan combine the yellow polenta and 2 cups water, and 1/2 tsp salt; cover pan with foil.
+In a separate Suvie pan combine the yellow polenta, 2 cups water, and 1/2 tsp salt; cover pan with foil.